ANDREW-SIGEI/kemri27/SECURITY.md

 * Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

+## Access Control

+* This repository is private and access is restricted
+* Only authorized KEMRI personnel may have access
+* External collaborators must be explicitly approved
+* All access changes must be logged and reviewed

 ## Preferred Languages